-The SharkSSL ESP32 C source code IDE provides an easy to use C development environment for compiling SharkSSL IoT C code examples and for uploading the compiled examples to an ESP32.
+The SharkSSL ESP32 C source code IDE provides an easy-to-use C development environment for compiling SharkSSL IoT C code examples and for uploading the compiled examples to an ESP32.
 The IDE provides a complete development environment with no other tools required!

 The SharkSSL FreeRTOS/lwIP ESP32 IDE is designed to run in a virtual machine (VM).
 The download is provided as an OVA file, which is compatible with any virtualization engine that can load the Open Virtualization Format.
 The VM has been tested in VmWare and VirtualBox.
-The SharkSSL IDE includes several projects, including the Barracuda App Server.

-The IDE includes an easy to use web based graphical user interface for working with the following repositories:
+The IDE includes an easy-to-use web based graphical user interface for working with the following repositories:

 The SharkSSL is loaded by navigating to the IP address printed in the VM's console window.